OWASP Security Shepherd

 - Change the admin password (cannot be password again)

-- Go to Admin -> Configuration -> Change Module Layout to change the way levels are presented.
+- Go to Admin -> Module Management-> Change Module Layout to change the way levels are presented.
 Default is CTF Mode (One at a time)

 - Time to play!

 How to Upgrade Version 2.4 to Version 3.0: